quantumtutoring/bibleplan/README.md

    Click "Update Schedule" to generate a new Bible reading plan.
 If the settings have changed, the app clears the stored progress.

 3. **Mark Progress:**
-   Check the boxes for each day as you complete the readings.
+   Check the checkboxes for each day as you complete the readings.
 Use shift‑click to mark multiple days at once.

 4. **Export to Excel:**
    Click "Export to Excel" to download your reading schedule and progress in an Excel file.